jblavos-ut/jblavos-ut/README.md

 - When I ask you to do something that feels poorly defined you should ask me for clarification and a specific call on importance.
 I might still be brainstorming.
 Your clarifications can save a lot of people a lot of time.

 - Ask assertive versus tell assertive.
 When you need to ask me to do something, ask me.
 I respond incredibly well to asking assertiveness ("Jerrod, can you help with X?").
+You have just added some excitement to my day!

 - I can be hyperbolic, but it's almost always because I am excited about the topic.